Dan0sz/gdpress/readme.txt

 == Description ==

-In January, 2022 a German court ruled that a website owner should pay a € 100,- fine, because embedded Google Fonts were used, essentially transferring the user's personal data (IP address) without the user's prior consent.
+In January, 2022 [a German court ruled](https://ffw.press/blog/gdpr/google-fonts-violates-gdpr-germany/) that a website owner was in breach of GDPR and should pay a € 100,- fine, because embedded Google Fonts were used, essentially transferring the user's personal data (IP address) without the user's prior consent.

 = What's embedding? =